 What Is Rental Yield?

-Rental yield measures ongoing return on investment for a property.
+Rental yield measures the ongoing return on investment for a property.
 The equation takes the income you generate from a property as a percentage of the property’s value.

 Astute investors use rental yield to compare properties.
 A high rental yield results in better cash flow, which helps to improve the return on investment.
 Our Baldivis real estate agents offer astute investors a strategic vision so that they can maximise their assets for wealth creation through effective property management.

 How to calculate gross rental yield